 A Yellow Fever vaccination certificate or waiver is required for all travellers one year of age and older.
 The vaccination requirement is imposed by this country for protection against Yellow Fever since the principal mosquito vector Aedes aegypti is present in its territory.
-There are no other compulsory vaccinations required for Uganda, however, we recommend you consult with your local travel clinic for the most up to date recommendations, particularly in regards to malaria prophylactics.
+There are no other compulsory vaccinations required for Uganda, however, we recommend you consult with your local travel clinic for the most up-to-date recommendations, particularly in regard to malaria prophylactics.

 Get a Trip Quote Order a Brochure